HGVSnomenclature/VarNomen/_recommendations/uncertain.md

 *	duplication
 	:	The basic format to describe duplications that have not been fully characterised, i.e. the duplication break point has not been sequenced, is: **(last-normal_first-duplicated)_ (last-duplicated_first-normal)**.
 The description of the uncertain part (the range of uncertainty) should be as precise as possible.
 When for a specific probe/primer/sequence tested it is difficult to give an exact nucleotide position, the rule of thumb is to **use the central nucleotide**.
 For examples see above, deletions.

+#### RNA

+*	r.spl
+	:	frequently used (not an official HGVS recommendation) to indicate that RNA was not analysed but that it is **very likely** that splicing is affected.
+The format is used for variants changing the +1, +2, -2 and -1 position of an intron, i.e. affecting the GT splice donor and AG splice acceptor site (excl.
+GT to GC and GC to GT variants)
+*	r.(spl?)
+	:	frequently used to indicate that RNA was not analysed but that normal splicing **might** be affected.
+The format is used for variants in the first or last nucleotide of an exon, the +3 to +5 intron position (splice donor site) and variants generating a new AG-dinucleotide close to the normal splice acceptor site (AG).
+*	r.(?)
+	:	frequently used to indicate that RNA was not analysed but that no changes on RNA are expected other then those directly derived from the change at the DNA level.
+Alternatively the predicted consequence at the RNA level can be described, e.g. r.(306g>t)

+#### protein

+*	p.
 * * *